Members publications

 This report is made for the Work Package 15 of WORKS project and tries to develop more information on the Portuguese situation in the work structures changes in the recent years.
 It starts with an analysis of socio- economical indicators (Macro economical indicators, Employment indicators, Consumption, Technology at the workplace, Productivity), and then approaches the situation in terms of work flexibility in its dimensions of time use and New forms of work organisation.
 It traces employment in business functions with a sectoral and occupational approach, and analyses the occupational change in South Europe with particular relevance to Portugal (skill utilisation and job satisfaction, occupational and industrial mobility, quantitative evaluation of the shape of employment in Europe.
 Finaly are analysed the globalisation indicators.

-Moniz, A, Leal RP.
-2006.
+Moniz, A, c}as JMC{\c.
+2010.
 Editorial Note, November.
 Enterprise and Work Innovation Studies.
-2:7-8., Number 2 AbstractWebsite
+6:7-8., Number 6 AbstractWebsite

 No abstract is available for this item.

-The clothing sector in several countries is still seen, in many aspects as a traditional sector with some average characteristics, nevertheless is a very important sector in terms of labour market.
-Globalization and de-localization are having a strong impact in the organisation of work and in occupational careers.
-Very few companies are able to keep a position in the market without changes in organisation of work and workers, founding different ways to face this reality according to size, capital and position.
-We could find two main paths: one where companies outsource production to another territory, close and/or dismissal the workers; other path, where companies up skilled their capacities.
-This paper will present some results from the European project WORKS – Work organisation and restructuring in the knowledge society (6th Framework Programme), focusing the Portuguese case studies in several clothing companies in a comparative analysis with some other European countries.
+The clothing sector in Portugal is still seen, in many aspects as a traditional sector with some average characteristics, such as: low level of qualifications, less flexible labour legislation and stronger unionisation, very low salaries and low capability of investment in innovation and new technology.
+Is, nevertheless, a very important sector in terms of labour market, with increased weight in the exporting structure.
+Globalisation and delocalisation are having a strong impact in the organisation of work and in occupational careers in the sector.
+With the pressure of global competitiveness in what concerns time and prices, very few companies are able to keep a position in the market without changes in organisation of work and workers.
+And those that can perform good responses to such challenges are achieving a better economical stability.
+The companies have found different ways to face this reality according to size, capital and position.
+We could find two main paths: one where companies outsource a part or the entire production to another territory (for example, several manufacturing tasks), close and/or dismissal the workers.
+Other path, where companies up skilled their capacities investing, for example, in design, workers training, conception and introduction of new or original products.
+This paper will present some results from the European project WORKS – Work organisation and restructuring in the knowledge society (6th Framework Programme), focusing the Portuguese case studies in several clothing companies in what concern implications of global context for the companies in general and for the workers in particular, in a comparative analysis with some other European countries.